weavedb/zkjson/README.md

 ###### string (3)

-The first digit is the type `3` and the second digit tells how many characters, then each characters are converted to a unicode number (e.g. `abc` = `[ 3, 3, 97, 98, 99 ]`).
+The first digit is the type `3` and the second digit tells how many characters, then each character is converted to a unicode number (e.g. `abc` = `[ 3, 3, 97, 98, 99 ]`).

 ###### array | object (4)

-In case of array and object, it prefixes `4` and recursively encodes all the nested values.
+In the case of an array and object, it prefixes `4` and recursively encodes all the nested values.
 The final array includes internal paths too.

 - `[ 1, 2 ]` : `[ 4, 1, 0, 0, 0, 2, 1, 0, 1, 1, 0, 0, 1, 2, 1, 0, 2 ]`